automerge/automerge-swift-archived/Source/Automerge.docc/ConflictingChanges.md

-# Changes in an Automerge Document
+# Conflicts in the Automerge Change History

-Dealing with conflicting changes
+Expose and highlight conflicting changes within a document.

 ## Overview